top of page

 The Historical Society was Renamed: Agassiz-Harrison Historical Society and Debuted it's First Exhibit

-The Station Moved from the Research Farm to it's Original Place
+The Station Moved to the Research Farm

 The Museum, and the Local Motive Gift Shop Opened